bunkat/later/Readme.md

 ## Time Periods

-_Later_ supports constraints using following time periods (Note: Not all are supported using Cron expressions):
+_Later_ works as a very primitive constraints solver.
+A _Later_ schedule is simply a set of constraints indicating the valid values for a set of time periods.  _Later_ then finds the first date and time (or any number of occurrences) that meets all of the constraints.  _Later_ supports constraints using following time periods (Note: Not all of these are supported when using Cron expressions):

 #### Seconds (s)